 Meet our Trustees

-Grace has worked in newsrooms across the country, including The Wall Street Journal and the Chicago Tribune.
-While at the Tribune, Grace developed the ability to successfully identify and pitch stories that piqued news editors’ interest, received prominent placement, and got results.
-For instance, a front-page series that Grace wrote about a disabled student’s struggle to graduate from high school spurred Illinois legislators to fix a loophole in state education law, a solution that has since benefitted hundreds of disabled students in Illinois.
-Likewise, her contribution to a series of articles written about United Airlines’ bankruptcy was recognized with a nomination for a Gerald Loeb Award for Distinguished Business and Financial Reporting.
+In addition, Grace has worked in newsrooms across the country, including The Wall Street Journal and the Chicago Tribune.
+She has always been committed to the idea that all students can learn and deserve a quality education.
+For instance, a front-page series that Grace wrote the Chicago Tribune about a disabled student’s struggle to graduate from high school spurred Illinois legislators to fix a loophole in state education law, a solution that has since benefitted hundreds of disabled students in Illinois.

-Grace is a native of Ann Arbor, Michigan who now resides in Washington, DC.
+Grace is a native of Ann Arbor, Michigan and now resides in Washington, DC with her husband, Andy.
 She is a proud graduate of Wayne State University and The University of Michigan Law School.
-In her spare time, she works as a volunteer performance coach and helps produce live storytelling shows in the District.

 Clara Haskell Botstein (Chair)